Breaking Down Washington Redskins' Best, Worst Contracts

 DeAngelo Hall is still on a contract set to pay him as much as $5.65 million in guarantees, despite barely seeing the playing field during the last three years.

-Hall's base salary number for 2018 is $4.25 million, per Spotrac.com.
+Hall's base salary number for 2018 is $4.25 million.
 It's a figure only slightly less disturbing than the number of games he's missed: 31 since making every start in the 2013 season.

 Add in no interceptions since 2013 and it's simply impossible to justify this outlay for a veteran who is far from a lock to start.